-If you run a small business or have a lot of traffic coming through to your website, then you may want to consider managed server hosting to let someone else do the work for you.
+For small business owners or websites that have a lot of traffic, then you may want to consider managed server hosting to let someone else do the work for you.

-If you’re not interested in learning the technical knowhow and your website is continually growing, and you want a safe and secure hosting package without any fuss, then opt for managed hosting; the increased cost will certainly be worth it.
+Technical know-how can be mind boggling.
+As your website continues to grow you’ll want to ensure you have a safe and secure hosting package without any fuss.
+Sound familiar?
+Then opt for managed hosting; the increased cost will certainly be worth it.

 WordPress hosting is definitely worth investing in if you’re going to build a WordPress website.
 Whilst it can sometimes be more costly, you get a lot more from it than you would from standard shared hosting.

 WordPress hosting plans often include automatic WordPress installations, WordPress security updates, and little WordPress bonuses like expert support and free plugins/themes.

 Although WordPress isn’t the best platform for beginners because of its complexity, it’s honestly worth spending the time getting to grips with it.
 Not only is it the most popular CMS platform around, it’s incredibly powerful and customisable.

 Many web hosting providers now offer some kind of WordPress hosting service; when you purchase a WordPress hosting package, the CMS will already be preinstalled so you won’t have to worry about installing it yourself and setting it up, compared to non-WordPress hosting services.